2000 Clemson Tigers football team

 The 2000 Clemson Tigers football team represented Clemson University as a member of the Atlantic Coast Conference (ACC) during the 2000 NCAA Division I-A football season.
 Led by second-year head coach Tommy Bowden, the Tigers compiled an overall record of 9–3 with a mark of 6–2 in conference play, tying for second place in the ACC.
 Clemson was invited to the Gator Bowl, where the Tigers lost to Virginia Tech.
 The team played home games at Memorial Stadium in Clemson, South Carolina.

+The 54-7 loss to Florida State would be Clemson's last by 40 or more points until the 2026 season opener vs. LSU.